mrusmanshahid/db_ops/Task_3/README.md

 The configuration file contains the configurations to migrate/split the data between source and target table.

-The configuration file `yaml` should look like this:
+Set the configuration file path in  `env_variables.py` and the configuration file `yaml` should look like this:

 ```yaml
 src_db_url: <source database endpoint>